The short answer is NO, not really.

 Sit-ups alone may not burn much fat, but regular aerobic and anaerobic exercise PLUS a healthy diet, absolutely do.

 So, why not throw in a fat-burning power-up to help you along your way to achieve the mission of a healthier, better looking body composition?
-On this site we have reviewed several of the supplement industry’s finest additions to the fat fighting arsenal.
+On this site we have reviewed several of the fat burning supplement industry’s most effective products to the fat fighting arsenal.

 A good supplement can add an element to your overall plan for physical improvement.
 Some of the best ones have several of the most proven ingredients in their blends.
 This is the major factor we look for when we recommend a product.